4. Pay during the notice period

 - they're now on the unpaid part of their maternity leave

-This could mean they're not entitled to any pay during their notice period if their contractual notice period is longer than statutory by a week or more.
+This could mean they're not entitled to any pay during their notice period if their contractual notice period is longer than statutory by one week or more.

 If an employee has resigned and they're off work during their notice period